 The Beginning Teacher Leadership Network (BTLN) sparks active engagement with public education policy and fosters professional growth, collaboration, and advocacy among a network of beginning North Carolina teachers.
 The BTLN premiered across Wake County in the spring of 2015 and operated for its first full year in 2015-16.
-The BTLN is currently recruiting teachers in Cabarrus, Carteret, Mecklenburg, Onslow, Union, and Wake counties for the 2017-18 cohort.
-Applications are open through September 8, 2017.
+The BTLN is currently operating in Cabarrus, Carteret, Mecklenburg, Union, and Wake counties for the 2017-18 cohort.

 2017-18 Beginning Teacher Leadership Network